Print

 Ingredients

-• 1 cup plant-based milk (hemp milk, tigernut milk, or almond milk are great)
+• 1 cup plant-based milk (hemp, tigernut, or unsweetened almond milk work well)

-• 1 teaspoon yacon syrup or local raw honey
+• 1 teaspoon yacon syrup or allulose syrup (or local raw honey, or sweetener of choice)

 • 2 tablespoons basil seeds

-• 1/4 cup roughly ground pistachios (chopped or crushed)
+• 1/4 cup pistachios, roughly chopped or crushed

 Instructions

-3. In the meantime, grind the pistachios and grate the chocolate.
+3. Prep the toppings: Grind or chop pistachios and grate the dark chocolate.

 Notes